GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

  [`Fine_Grained_Igneous_Rock`](#fine_grained_igneous_rock)
  [`Intermediate_Composition_Igneous_Rock`](#intermediate_composition_igneous_rock)

+- Note the mela-andesite and leuco-basalt categories are not recommended in this system.
+If chemical analytical data are available to constrain the silica content, the basalt or andesite category should be used.
 - Fine-grained igneous rock with less than 20 percent quartz and less than 10 percent feldspathoid minerals in the QAPF fraction, in which the ratio of plagioclase to total feldspar is greater 0.65.
 Includes